playbook-ui/playbook-ios/README.md

 Scenarios can be tested by the instance of types conform to `TestTool` protocol.
 `Snapshot` is one of them, which can generate the snapshots of all scenarios with simulate the screen size and safe area of the given devices.
-Since `Snapshot` depends on `XCTest`, it should be used in the module for unit test.
+Since Playbook doesn't depend on XCTest, it doesn't necessarily need to be run on Unit-test.

 ```swift
 final class SnapshotTests: XCTestCase {